 In severe weather, take shelter early before you get wet and tired.

 “We woke early on the 13th July and set off in still conditions with fresh snow flakes gently falling.
-Graham was so hot he stopped to take off his jumper.
+Graeme was so hot he stopped to take off his jumper.
 We rounded a long ridge running south of Jagungal, where the wind first hit us with a sudden icy blast.
 We were about halfway to Mawson's Hut and pushed on.
 By the time we skied down the valley we were wet through on the windward side.
 Climbing up a creek on Cup and Saucer Hill the wind was to complete the job, so that we were now wet all over.

 Eventually we came upon the Valentine River which we could recognise by its distinctive ice pools.
 We followed it south trying to locate our landmarks.
 The poor visibility affected our sense of scale.
 Wet and demoralised we headed east before the wind.
 The strategy here was to ski over the range out of the strong westerly wind, into the tree line and perhaps to Alpine or Kidman's Hut.